 - a.
 Sludge and Biosolids Management.
 This provision is based on Basin Plan section 4.17 and 40 C.F.R. parts 257 and 503.
 "Sludge" refers to the solid, semisolid, and liquid residue removed during primary, secondary, and advanced wastewater treatment processes.
 "Biosolids" refers to sludge that has been treated and may be beneficially reused. - b.
 Collection System Management.
-The Discharger's collection system is part of the Facility regulated through this Order.
-This provision explains this Order's requirements as they relate to the Discharger's collection system and promotes consistency with the State Water Board's Statewide General Waste Discharge Requirements for Sanitary Sewer Systems (General Collection System WDRs), Order 2006-0003-DWQ, as amended by WQ 2013-0058-EXEC.
+This provision explains this Order's requirements as they relate to the Discharger's collection system and promotes consistency with the State Water Board's Statewide General Waste Discharge Requirements for Sanitary Sewer Systems (General Collection System WDRs), Order No. 2006-0003-DWQ as amended by Order No. WQ 2013-0058-EXEC.
 The General Collection System WDRs contain requirements for collection system operation and maintenance, and for reporting and mitigating sanitary sewer overflows.
 They also require agencies to develop sanitary sewer management plans and report all sanitary sewer overflows.
 The Discharger must comply with both the General Collection System WDRs and this Order.